Creating and Running a PHPixie Project on macOS with ServBay

 servbay-phpixie-test.local

-correctly?
-(ServBay typically manages this automatically.) - Is the required PHP version enabled in ServBay?
+properly?
+(ServBay typically manages this automatically.) - Is the selected PHP version enabled in ServBay?

 Database and Cache Integration Examples

-Important: Before performing database operations, be sure to start the relevant database service in ServBay (such as MySQL or PostgreSQL), and create a database for your project.
-For example, the sample uses a database called servbay_phpixie_app
+Important Note: Before performing database operations, be sure the corresponding database services (e.g., MySQL or PostgreSQL) are running in ServBay, and you've created a database for your project.
+For this example, the database is named servbay_phpixie_app

 .
-You can use database management tools (like Sequel Ace, Postico, TablePlus, etc.) or command-line clients to create your database.
+You can use ServBay's database management tools (Sequel Ace, Postico, TablePlus, etc.) or a command-line client to create your database.
 The default database user is typically root

-Depending on your database (MySQL or PostgreSQL), edit the assets/config/database.php
+Depending on your chosen database type (MySQL or PostgreSQL), edit the assets/config/database.php

 file at the project root.
-ServBay's default DB address is usually 127.0.0.1
+ServBay's default database address is usually 127.0.0.1

 .